Makena Golf and Beach Club (North & South Course)

 The South Course

-The South Course stretches to 7,017 yards with more open fairways and dramatic oceanfront holes.
-The 502-yard par-five tenth is considered among the best par fives in Hawaii, while the par-three fifteenth plays downhill toward the Pacific.
+The South Course originally stretched to 7,017 yards with more open fairways and dramatic oceanfront holes.
+The 502-yard par-five tenth was considered among the best par fives in Hawaii, while the par-three fifteenth played downhill toward the Pacific.
+The South Course is no longer in play.

 Environmental Stewardship